golang/website/_content/doc/go1.24.md

 accepted proposal https://go.dev/issue/64802 (from https://go.dev/cl/628681) - a crypto/ecdsa change when rand is nil; commented at https://go.dev/issue/64802#issuecomment-2502019212 for next steps accepted proposal https://go.dev/issue/25309 (from https://go.dev/cl/594018, https://go.dev/cl/595120, https://go.dev/cl/595564, https://go.dev/cl/601778) - new x/crypto package; doesn't seem to need to be mentioned but asked anyway in https://go.dev/issue/25309#issuecomment-2498747653
-accepted proposal https://go.dev/issue/43744 (from https://go.dev/cl/357530) - unclear if Go 1.24 release notes need anything; pinged it in https://go.dev/issue/43744#issuecomment-2498773718 accepted proposal https://go.dev/issue/69687 (from https://go.dev/cl/591997, https://go.dev/cl/629735) - experimental package testing/synctest behind an experiment; commented at https://github.com/golang/go/issues/69687#issuecomment-2502179333, leaving to Damien to decide whether to document it or defer that until the package is added as non-experiment accepted proposal https://go.dev/issue/51269 (from https://go.dev/cl/627035) - may be worth mentioning in Go 1.24 release notes, or may be fine to leave out; commented at https://go.dev/issue/51269#issuecomment-2501802763 accepted proposal https://go.dev/issue/60905 (from https://go.dev/cl/610195) - CL 610195 seems like a small performance enhancement that builds on the Go 1.23 proposal to add GOARM64; probably okay without being mentioned in Go 1.24 release notes (also probably okay to mention) accepted proposal https://go.dev/issue/61395 (from https://go.dev/cl/594738, https://go.dev/cl/594976) - CL 594738 made sync/atomic AND/OR operations intrinsic on amd64, but the API was already added in Go 1.23; CL 594976 is a fix; probably doesn't require a Go 1.24 release note
+accepted proposal https://go.dev/issue/43744 (from https://go.dev/cl/357530) - unclear if Go 1.24 release notes need anything; pinged it in https://go.dev/issue/43744#issuecomment-2498773718 accepted proposal https://go.dev/issue/51269 (from https://go.dev/cl/627035) - may be worth mentioning in Go 1.24 release notes, or may be fine to leave out; commented at https://go.dev/issue/51269#issuecomment-2501802763 accepted proposal https://go.dev/issue/60905 (from https://go.dev/cl/610195) - CL 610195 seems like a small performance enhancement that builds on the Go 1.23 proposal to add GOARM64; probably okay without being mentioned in Go 1.24 release notes (also probably okay to mention) accepted proposal https://go.dev/issue/61395 (from https://go.dev/cl/594738, https://go.dev/cl/594976) - CL 594738 made sync/atomic AND/OR operations intrinsic on amd64, but the API was already added in Go 1.23; CL 594976 is a fix; probably doesn't require a Go 1.24 release note